 Wairarapa means glistening waters in Māori.

-With its cool climate and Burgundian soil profile, Martinborough was first planted in the late 1970s.
-Elegant Pinot Noir, crisp Chardonnay. vivid Sauvignon Blanc, Syrah and aromatics are all produced – making up around 1% of New Zealand’s annual wine production.
+Martinborough was first planted in the late 1970s.
+Elegant Pinot Noir, crisp Chardonnay, vivid Sauvignon Blanc, Syrah and aromatics are all produced – making up around 1% of New Zealand’s annual wine production.